projecthorus/sondehub-aprs-gateway/README.md

 This gateway takes a feed of traffic from APRS-IS, looks for APRS position reports that might be a high-altitude balloon, and uploads them to the SondeHub-Amateur database.

+It also uploads the station locations of APRS receivers, if their position has recently been uploaded to APRS-IS.

-This software runs within the SondeHub AWS ecosystem, and cannot be run elsewhere as it requires direct access to the SondeHub database.
+**This software runs within the SondeHub AWS ecosystem, and cannot be run elsewhere as it requires direct access to the SondeHub database.
+It does not receive APRS packets directly from a radio or act as an APRS iGate, for that you need to run other software such as [direwolf](https://github.com/wb2osz/direwolf).**

 Please contact us if you are having issues with getting your APRS payload on the SondeHub-Amateur map.

 ### Contacts
 * [Mark Jessop](https://github.com/darksidelemm) - vk5qi@rfhead.net